Rrtk2/MSB1015-Assignment-1/CONTRIBUTING.md

 - Please describe the issue clearly

 #### The ultimate goal, vision, or roadmap for the project
-THe ultimate goal for this project is to create a standalone repository which contains all infomrmation to start, use and perform a wikidata query for a new user.
+The ultimate goal for this project is to create a standalone repository which contains all information to start, use and perform a wikidata query for a new user.

 #### How to contact those in charge of the project
 To contact me, please send an email to ra.reijnders@student.maastrichtuniversity.nl.